 Once prepared, dip can be stored in a sealed container or freezer bag for up to one month.

-Before serving, allow dip to thaw in the refrigerator overnight, then allow dip to soften at room temperature.
-If dip seems too firm, try mixing a tablespoon of milk (up to a maximum of three tablespoons).
+Before serving, allow dip to thaw in the refrigerator overnight, then allow the dip to soften at room temperature.
+If the dip seems too firm after softening, try mixing a tablespoon of milk (up to a maximum of three tablespoons).

 More recipes with sprinkles

 How to make funfetti cake batter dip

 This next part is only a photo tutorial of the recipe steps.
 If you’re looking for the full recipe measurements and instructions, scroll down to Recipe Details.

 Step 1 – In a large bowl, mix Cool Whip, white cake mix, and cheesecake pudding mix until combined.

 Step 2 – Add the sprinkles to the batter, then mix well.